hanabi/hanabi.github.io/misc/hat-guessing.md

 ### First Responder Exception

 - The _First Responder_ is usually the player to your left.
 (If the player to your left has a non-empty _Play Queue_, then it might be a different player.)
-- As a special exception, a clue giver may give **any** play instruction or discard instruction to the _First Responder_.
+- As a special exception, a clue giver may give **any** play instruction or new discard instruction to the _First Responder_.
 This does not need to follow _Instruction Priority_.
 (The reason is because they can immediately demonstrate their action to the rest of the team.)
+- The clue giver is still not allowed to give a discard instruction on a card that is already known trash (either by a previous discard instruction, or by positive/negative information).
 - For example, in a 3-player No Variant game:
   - It is the first turn of the game and nothing is played on the stacks.
   - Bob's hand is as follows, from newest to oldest: `red 1, yellow 1, green 1, red 3, red 3`
   - Alice knows that normally, the red 1 has play priority, since it is the leftmost 1.
-  - However, Alice also sees that Bob has the yellow 2 in his hand.
+  - However, Alice also sees that Donald has the yellow 2 in his hand.
 It would be useful to get the yellow 1 to play before the red 1, so that the team can get the yellow 2 played sooner than later.
   - Alice also knows that since Bob is her _First Responder_, she can break the play priority and just get Bob to play any card she wants.
 Alice will give a play instruction for Bob to play the yellow 1.
 - Unlike play instructions and discard instructions, clue instructions and critical instructions given to the _First Responder_ still have to follow _Instruction Priority_ as per normal.
-- If given a clue instruction or a critical action, the _First Responder_ **must** give a clue.
+- If given a clue instruction or a critical instruction, the _First Responder_ **must** give a clue, or discard a card they already knew was trash.
 - If given a play instruction or a discard instruction, the _First Responder_ **must** respond immediately.
 They are not allowed to defer this action or discard a different card first.
-- In some cases, this means that the _First Responder_ might need to "jump" ahead of his previous instruction.
+- In some cases, this means that the _First Responder_ might need to "jump" ahead of previous discard instructions.
 - For example, in a 4-player game:
   - All the 1's are played on the stacks.
   - Alice gives a _Hat-Guessing_ clue that instructs Bob to play slot 1, Cathy to clue, and Donald to discard slot 4.
   - Bob blind-plays slot 1.
 It is a red 2 and successfully plays.
   - From Cathy's perspective, Donald's hand is as follows, from newest to oldest: `red 4, blue 4, red 1, red 1`
-  - Donald already knows that his slot 4 card is trash, and Cathy is not allowed to repeat this instruction, so Cathy needs to tell Donald that his slot 3 card is trash.
+  - Donald already knows that his slot 4 card is trash, and Cathy is not allowed to repeat this instruction.
+Cathy decides to tell Donald that his slot 3 card is trash.
   - Cathy gives a _Hat-Guessing_ clue that instructs Donald to discard slot 3, Alice to play slot 1, and Bob to play slot 1.
   - Donald knows that the first clue told him to discard slot 4 and the second clue told him to discard slot 3.
 Normally, he would follow the instructions in order.
 But in this case, since he is Cathy's _First Responder_, it is his responsibility to immediately demonstrate Cathy's instruction for him to the entire team.
 Thus, Donald discards slot 3 (instead of slot 4).
 - For example, in a 4-player game:
   - The setup is the exact same as the previous example, except that Donald's hand is: `red 4, blue 4, yellow 4, red 1`
   - In this hand, Cathy has no additional information to convey to Donald.
 He already knows about his one trash card, and the rest of the cards are not-yet-playable, but still useful to the team.
-  - Thus, Cathy needs to give a clue instruction to Donald.
+  - If the team has no playable cards, Cathy could decide to instruct Donald to discard one of his 4s.
+Otherwise, Cathy needs to give a clue instruction to Donald.
   - On Donald's turn, he knows that Cathy instructed him to give a clue.
 And since Donald is Cathy's _First Responder_, he must immediately react to whatever Cathy told him.
-  - However, this situation is the exception.
-Donald does not have to give a clue and can discard instead.
-This is because that everyone else on the team can see that Cathy must have assigned a clue instruction to Donald, because the rest of his hand is useless.
-Thus, Donald does not have to demonstrate anything in particular.
+  - Donald has to give a clue, or discard slot 4, which he knows is trash from a previous clue.
+All players know that in both cases, Cathy instructed Donald to give a clue, since Cathy is not allowed to give a discard instruction on cards that are already known to be trash.

 ## Interpreting Instructions